 When you’re shopping around, there are two versions worth considering.
 One is the standard ankle sock which will ideally sit below the top of your sneaker.
 These are great if you fancy getting your pegs out as they elongate your leg.
 Alternatively, the likes of Nike make a strong case for statement compression socks.
 Our preference are black socks as they’re less likely to show dirt.

-Invest In A Gilet For Colder Months
+Wear A Gilet During Colder Months

 Look for thin shell versions in blacks, greys and blues that can work with your broader kit and, whatever you do, avoid thicker versions that make you look like a Michelin man.
 They give you an incurable case of chicken legs – the opposite of what you want post squats.

 The key here is keeping it lightweight and slim fitted.
-It’s also worth looking for cool logo and hardware statements to ensure you stand out from the scrum.
-Sydney wunder brand, P.E.
+It’s also worth looking for cool logos and hardware statements to ensure you stand out from the scrum.
+Sydney brand, P.E.
 Nation, has a great range with small pops of colour that can take you from a HIIT class to brunch in no time.

 Gym Apparel FAQ